Ochibobo/minidger/README.md

 - [ ] Percentage of CPU used
 - [ ] Amount of memory used
 - [ ] UI popover text like RedisInsight
+- [ ] LangChain, maybe?
+To assist in placing accounts where necessary and answer a few questions regarding them?
+- [ ] T Accounts
+- [ ] Different Balance Sheet Layouts
+- [ ]